redis/redis-doc/docs/data-types/lists.md

 (2.01s)
 {{< /clients-example >}}

-It means: "wait for elements in the list `tasks`, but return if after 5 seconds no element is available".
+It means: "wait for elements in the list `bikes:repairs`, but return if after 1 second no element is available".

 Note that you can use 0 as timeout to wait for elements forever, and you can